How to plant green onion tops!

 These are regular grocery store green onions that I plugged in next to the peppers and tomatoes in my tub garden.
 These are from onions that were still plump but had some outer leaves going mushy.
 In the photo above are two bunches I used for cooking ,…only the green parts.
 These cost me 50 cents each!

-I cut about 3 ” above the white papery part and leave the root growing.
+I cut about 3 ” above the white papery part and left the root end growing.
 These have been cut many times and grow back this way.
 It looks like I could cut some more…

 You can do this with celery, too, save about four or five inches at the root end and just plant it about 3 inches down.
 You’ll get little sprigs of celery with three weeks or less.
 One friend, a non-gardener pokes garlic cloves in her rose bed and gets new garlic bulbs,…try this as well!